Icons of Agriculture

 In the afternoon, attendees will explore three historic Putnam County barns.
 Expert guides will discuss the unique features of each structure — one serving continued agricultural use, another adapted for a new commercial purpose, and an unrestored barn full of potential.

-The BARN AGAIN! workshop is sponsored by Putnam County Convention Center, Putnam County Community Foundation, Putnam County Museum, and Purdue Extension-Putnam County.
+The BARN AGAIN! workshop is sponsored by Indiana Barn Foundation, Headley Hardware, Putnam County Convention & Visitors Bureau, Putnam County Community Foundation, Purdue Extension – Putnam County, and Putnam County Museum.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.